geopython/diving-into-pygeoapi/workshop/content/docs/publishing/ogcapi-maps.md

               format:
                   name: png
                   mimetype: image/png
+            - type: feature
+              name: SQLiteGPKG
+              data: /data/airport.gpkg
+              id_field: fid
+              table: airport
     ```

 !!! note

     See [the official documentation](https://docs.pygeoapi.io/en/latest/publishing/ogcapi-maps.html) for more information on supported map backends

+!!! note

+    The airport data is published as **both** a map and a feature collection through a single endpoint (`/collections/airports`).
+How is this made possible in the above configuration?

 ## pygeoapi as a WMS proxy